PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-06-20 07:02:01
+Last updated: 2024-06-20 07:02:34
-Random Quote: Jerry: "I wish that shotgun was my penis."Beth: "If it were, you could call me Ernest Hemingway." - Beth Smith
+Random Quote: Miguel: "Would you have really fed me to those hippos?"
+Pablo: "No. Hippos don't like Mexicans either." - Pablo Escobar